alttch/eva3/doc/drivers.rst

     How the driver handles physical events

-In practice it means PHI provides data, obtained from the hardware, to controller and asks it to update all items using drivers which contain PHI module which got an event.
+In practice, it means PHI provides data, obtained from the hardware, to controller and asks it to update all items using drivers which contain PHI module which have an event.

-When doing update, drivers LPI modules don't ask PHI to get a hardware data working only with data already provided by the hardware.
+When doing update, drivers LPI modules don't ask PHI to get hardware data working only with data already provided by the hardware.

 Drivers and multi updates